phone: (716) 839-8280

 - ADOLESCENCE EDUCATION: SOCIAL STUDIES PROGRAM: Minimum GPA of 2.75.

 Daemen College’s Pre-Law Program is housed in the History and Political Science Department.
-Guidance for students who are preparing to apply to law school and to pursue a career in law is available, along with advice and resources to prepare for LSAT exams.
+Guidance is available for students who are preparing to apply to law school and to pursue a career in law, along with advice and resources to prepare for LSAT exams.
 Many students who are interested in Pre-Law choose to major in History and/or Political Science.
 However, many other fields in the liberal arts, sciences, and business can provide a sound preparation for the legal profession.
 A rigorous Pre-Law minor is available to provide students with a broad pre-law preparation.
 This minor is open to students pursing any major.